xAngelswordx/SeeBand/ReadMe.txt

 The software is available as source code as well as executable program that can be downloaded and started directly in the respective folders.

-If you encounter any issues, have questions, or would like to provide feedback, please feel free to contact me at Michael.parzer@tuwien.ac.at.
+If you encounter any issues, have questions, or would like to provide feedback, please feel free to contact me at Michael_parzer@yahoo.de.

 Thank you!